gao830/CS5101_Calculator/README.md

 # CS5101_Calculator

-Environment: Require JDK 8 (with JavaFX)
+This project requires JDK 8 (with JavaFX)